Experiences in and around Marrakech include:

 - how about seeing all of the above from the basket of a hot-air balloon?
 Magical tours over mountains and palmgroves await during the spring and summer months.

 - Essaouira: head for the coast for a blast of sea air, a fish lunch on the harbour and a browse through the art galleries and interesting shops of the small medina.
 The beach is made for football and windsurfing.
 It’s here on the ramparts that Orson Welles shot Othello in 1950, and more recently the medina was transformed into Astapor in Game of Thrones.
 Just 2 1/2 hours’ drive from Marrakech, it’s a great break away from the city.
+New on the agenda: take the slow road to Essaouira, stopping off for winetasting and lunch at a vineyard en route.

 – Stargazing for amateurs and professionals at SaharaSky, 25km south of Zagora in the Sahara, near the Algerian border.
 This exceptional facility is one-of-a-kind in Morocco, allowing access to the dark sky, far from light pollution.
 You can even see southern hemisphere constellations invisible elsewhere in Europe and north Africa.
 There’s a comfortable kasbah-style hotel for overnight stays.